How Much Does a Power Wheelchair Cost?

 Delivery

 In addition to the purchase price, you will typically need to pay for delivery to your home if you don't intend to pick up the wheelchair from the retailer or manufacturer.
-Mobility Plus delivers within the Denver metro area and calculates delivery charges to other Colorado addresses according to the mileage.
+The Mobility Plus Colorado team delivers within the Denver and Boulder metro areas.
+We calculate delivery charges to other Colorado addresses according to the mileage.

 Warranties